Killer545537/Sem-5-Notes/Financial-Engineering/Financial-Engineering.typ

 Now, like the good boys we are, we will try to maximize the return of our portfolio while minimizing the risk.
 Portfolio optimization is a way to construct a portfolio using optimization techniques to achieve specific investment goals, such as maximizing returns or minimizing risk.
 Thus, simply speaking it is an optimisation problem of the type,
 $
-  &"Minimize Risk of Portfolio"\
+  & "Minimize Risk of Portfolio" \
-  &"Maximize Return of Portfolio"\
+  & "Maximize Return of Portfolio" \
-  &"subject to"\
+  & "subject to" \
-  &"  Limited Resources and other goals"
+  & "  Limited Resources and other goals"
 $

 #definition[Risk][